GlobalWhispers/AIDebate/README.md

 - **Bots acting weird?** → Share the conversation log!
 - **Performance problems?** → Let us know your system specs!
 - **Documentation unclear?** → Suggest better explanations!
+- **Ideas ?** → What models would you like to see here and what ideas to be debated?

 **Remember**: This is experimental software - expect rough edges, but also expect rapid improvements with your feedback!